sashank3/Fear_Greed_Index/README.md

 <br/>

-**Web Scraper** - Obtains the latest news articles from the Wall Street Journal website using Beautiful Soup and Data Scraping.<br/>
+**Web Scraper** - Obtains the latest news articles from the Wall Street Journal using Beautiful Soup and Data Scraping.<br/>
 **Data Cleaning** - Parses and formats the scraped data, while eliminating duplicate articles using Python and Regex.<br/>
 **Feature Engineering** - Categorizes cleaned data into financial subdomains like Real Estate, US Markets, etc. <br/>
 **Phi-2 SLM** - Performs sentiment analysis on news articles using a prompt engineered Phi-2 Small Language Model.<br/>